DevBigEazi/TicketCity/README.md

 The platform's implementation of soulbound NFT tickets forms a critical anti-scalping measure, as these non-transferable tokens ensure that tickets cannot be resold on secondary markets, maintaining fair access and pricing for all attendees.
 This represents a significant improvement over both traditional ticketing systems and earlier blockchain ticketing platforms that used transferable tokens.

-With the addition of ERC20 Permit functionality and a simplified verification system, Ticket City now provides an even more user-friendly experience while maintaining strong security guarantees.
+With the addition of ERC20 Permit functionality, a simplified verification system, and structured parameter handling, Ticket City now provides an even more user-friendly and gas-efficient experience while maintaining strong security guarantees.
 The permit-based approach reduces transaction steps and gas costs, making the platform more accessible to mainstream users.

 The reputation system enhances trust by incentivizing organizers to build a positive track record through successful events, with tangible benefits in reduced stake requirements.
 New organizers face higher stake requirements until they prove their reliability, creating a balanced ecosystem that protects attendees while allowing legitimate organizers to flourish.